hasura/promptql-docs/README.md

 yarn build

 # Test the production build locally (with authentication)
-yarn build-local
+yarn build:local
 ```

 The `build` command generates static files in the `build` directory, ready for any static hosting service.
-The `build-local` command builds the site and serves it locally with the full authentication system for testing.
+The `build:local` command builds the site and serves it locally with the full authentication system for testing.

 ## Need Help?